 Highlight your skills

 Hopefully you'll demonstrate your decision-making skills when answering.
 You should also consider mentioning other positive traits you possess that may have helped you to make the difficult decision.

 Don't go negative

-Don’t go negative when walking an interviewer through your examples of difficult decisions in the workplace, and how you arrived at the decisions (or how you may have been forced to arrive at it by your current or previous employer—think layoffs).
+Don't go negative when walking an interviewer through your examples of difficult decisions, and how you arrived at the decisions (or how you may have been forced to arrive at it by your current or previous employer—think layoffs).

 Don't have a pity party